 Which word is the most important in this advert?

 It’s pretty obvious but its the larger one.
 In fact, our eyes are attracted to larger objects out of a survival trait.
 Bigger things are usually closer so they have a great chance of causing damage and so we need to be more careful of them.
-By making a certain object or word bigger, you are going to draw people’s eyes to it more.
+For example, by making a certain object or word bigger, you are going to draw people’s eyes to it more.
 In fact, a difference in size will draw more attention than every word being large as these words stand out more.
 So if you have a particularly emotive word in your ad text, make it larger and bolder to draw more attention and evoke a response.

 6. Images on the left